 Your baby may be more accepting of solid foods if another caregiver (e.g., the baby’s father, a grandparent, an older sibling) is willing to spoon-feed the baby or if the solids can be offered as finger foods that the baby can pick up by herself.
 Begin by breastfeeding your baby for several minutes.
-Hand her off to Dad for some solids.
-Then wrap up the feeding with another nursing session.
+Next, hand her off to your partner for some solids.
+Then wrap up the feeding with another breastfeeding session.

-A contrasting view calls for giving your baby solids first “or else she won’t eat anything.”
-But such a statement doesn’t hold up under scrutiny.
-The first solid food feedings for most babies are about the experience rather than the nutrition.
+A contrasting view calls for giving your baby solids first “or else she won’t eat anything," but remember, the first solid food feedings for most babies are about the experience rather than the nutrition.
 During their first year, babies typically get the bulk of their nutrition from breast milk (or formula).
 Compared to breast milk, solid foods are typically low-calorie and low-nutrition.
 Plus, even those babies who are eager to start solid foods take in only small amounts—a tablespoon or two several times a day.

 Don’t worry if it takes a while for your baby to accept solids.
 For most babies, this is a slow process.
 However, if acceptance is going slower than you expected, you may want to reassess your baby’s readiness.